 Sabr, often translated as patience, refers to holding back our reactions and being in control of our emotions, and to persevere in doing something we dislike, for the sake of Allah.
-Sabr is a key provision in our journey to Allah.

-The reward of sabr is unique.
+The reward of ṣabr is unique.
 Allah 🎄 informs us,